Democrats seek to avoid scorched-earth fight with White House over transition to Biden administration - Local News 8

 Democrats seek to avoid scorched-earth fight with White House over transition to Biden administration

-House Speaker Nancy Pelosi and President-elect Joe Biden’s team are arguing that it makes the most strategic sense for now to let public pressure build on President Donald Trump for preventing the transition from officially taking place, rather than using the power of the House Democrats’ majority to draw more attention to the matter, according to multiple Democratic sources familiar with the discussions.
+President-elect Joe Biden’s team is arguing to Democrats on Capitol Hill that it makes the most strategic sense for now to let public pressure build on President Donald Trump for preventing the transition from officially taking place, rather than using the power of the House Democrats’ majority to draw more attention to the matter, according to multiple Democratic sources familiar with the discussions.

 Democrats are trying to avoid turning Trump’s refusal to accept the election results into a partisan fight, believing Trump will be in an untenable position if more Republicans join their calls to let the transition officially begin as the President’s legal case continues to collapse and states begin certifying the election results.
 Moreover, seeking to enforce subpoenas to administration officials who play a key role in the transition process could take weeks to play out if the White House fights them, potentially going beyond January 20, when Biden will be sworn into office, Democrats say.